TreeHacks/computer-vision-hackpack/README.md

 # computer-vision-hackpack

 The task we have chosen is building an image classifier that recognises the party-parrot and party-blob slackmojis from scratch!
 This includes the process from building the dataset to having a final model that can make predictions.
 When you’re building models for new tasks, oftentimes there aren't any pre-existing datasets that are available for use.
-If you come up with an idea that requires a novel classification problem that hasn't been adressed before, this hackpack can help you start out!
+If you come up with an idea that requires a classification problem that hasn't been adressed before, this hackpack can help you start out!
 We take the example of parrot-blob classification but any of these steps can be subsituted with your own classes.

 Pre-requisites:
 1. How to use a jupyter notebook